nuuuwan/lk_law/data/doc/bills/2022-04-22-institution-of-building-services-9d2d0044/README.summary.md

-# 📄  Institution of Building Services Engineering & Technology of Sri Lanka (Incorporation) - Bill

-Bill published on **2022-04-22**.

 - Introduction of the Institution of Building Services Engineering & Technology of Sri Lanka (IBSE&TSL) Bill.
 - Presented by Hon.
 Uddika Premarathne, M.P., on April 22, 2022.
 - Purpose of the Bill: To legally incorporate the Institution of Building Services Engineering & Technology of Sri Lanka.